 - Resist the need to provide a playmate or to be a playmate for your child on a regular basis, but instead, honor her ability to find her own entertainment and source of activity.
 Play-dates are fine for an occasional get-together, but children really do enjoy their own company when given the opportunity to figure it out and enact upon their own ingenuity.
 The child’s play will reflect what is going on in her world, for this is the source of her imagination.

 - Try to develop a schedule with shared responsibilities by the adults so that the children are left with large blocks of uninterrupted play (which is their summer ‘work’).
 Shopping is really an adult activity and few children derive any enrichment from the ordeal of being taken from store to store.

 - Border a portion of the garden/yard for the child to tend with appropriate size tools and gear.
 Give just enough guidance and instruction so that she will know how to use the tools and how to tend her section.
 Be friendly with error as she learns this craft.
 Also, a small portion of the yard can be cordoned for digging exploration and the collecting of objects found.
 Provide a tray and space to store these treasures.
 The goal is that these activities will be something the child wishes to return to often and engage in at will.
 Small creatures/insects that are encountered are respected by observing them in their natural habitat.
 Books are read as encounters are made.
 Let it be an organic development.

-- Include practical life experiences in your child’s day that will provide ritual, a marking of passage of time and a sense of responsibility in family life:
+- Include practical life experiences in your child’s day that will provide ritual, a marking of the passage of time, and a sense of responsibility in family life:

 - Sweeping designated areas inside and/or out

-- Washing windows with a spray bottle of vinegar water and wiping them clean with newspaper
+- Washing windows with a spray bottle of vinegar water, and wipe them clean with newspaper

 - Sorting and loading laundry into the washing machine